 The accuracy, integrity, objectivity, and consistency of data in all rule change proposals submitted by fish biologists was insured through peer-review of proposals by Fisheries Management supervisors and the Bureau Director, species management teams, and the Bureaus of Law Enforcement and Legal Services.
 Proposals were discussed with Wisconsin Conservation Congress members and with fisheries biologists employed by the Great Lakes Indian Fish and Wildlife Commission.
-They will be presented at the Fish and Wildlife Spring Hearings that occur in every county of the State in April 2015.
+They were presented at the Spring Fish and Wildlife Public Hearings that occurred in every county of the State on April 13, 2015.
 Proposals that reduce regulation complexity or eliminate a special regulation in favor of a statewide one were given preference.